kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 The d-scanner can also be used to hunt and find other players.
 You can reduce its angle to "scan down" an enemy ship.
 Unlike scan probes, which are visible on d-scan, the d-scan itself cannot be traced.
 If you are in a cloaked ship you can d-scan an enemy down while leaving absolutely no trace of your presence.
 Keep in mind that this can be done to you.

-### Wormholes Vs. Low Sec
-Wormholes do not have a populated local chat.
-This means that somebody else can be in a wormhole with you and they _will not_ appear on the local chat unless they type in it.
-Because of this, you must constantly be using your d-scan in a wormhole to check for enemy players.
-Do not speak in local chat, as it will alert other players in the wormhole of your presence.

 ### Combat Scanner Probes
 Combat scanner probes are special scanner probes which have the same capability as core scanner probes, except they can also scan down players, drones,